Castux/SnakeEyes/docs.md

 ---
 layout: default
-title: SuperDice docs
+title: docs
 ---

-# SuperDice documentation
+# {{ site.title }} documentation

-SuperDice is a web-based calculator for dice probabilities.
+{{ site.title }} is a web-based calculator for dice probabilities.
 You write a small program that describes how to roll the dice, and it computes all the possible outcomes and their probabilities.
 It can also draw graphs to display the results.

 This is a complete reference documentation.
-To learn how to use SuperDice, you might want to read the tutorials and examples first.
+To learn how to use {{ site.title }}, you might want to read the tutorials and examples first.

 ## Introduction

-Programs in SuperDice are written in the Lua programming language.
+Programs in {{ site.title }} are written in the Lua programming language.
 The tool is actually a full-featured Lua 5.3 interpreter that includes a dice probabilities computation library, graphing tools and convenient shortcuts.

 You can refer to the [reference manual for Lua 5.3](https://www.lua.org/manual/5.3/) for any questions concerning the language itself.